-The School of Business & Technology graduate management programs offer a range of certificate options based on courses drawn from our master-level degree programs: Master of Arts in Management, Master in Business Administration, and Master of Science in Project Management.
+The School of Business & Technology graduate programs offer a range of certificate options based on courses drawn from our master-level degree programs: Master in Business Administration, and Master of Science in Project Management.

 Each certificate requires students to complete four (4) graduate courses and obtain a grade of ‘B' or better.
 Please note that courses are scheduled according to the needs of the degree programs.
 Certificate students should be prepared for gaps in the scheduling for coursework to complete certificate requirements.
 Should a student elect to apply for a degree program, courses completed for the certificate can be applied-where appropriate-to satisfying graduation requirements.